Metaswitch/clearwater-snmp-handlers/docs/Testing.md

 -------------------

-To run the SNMP Alarm Agent integration test suite, change to the top-level clearwater-snmp-handlers director and issue make fvtest.
+To run the SNMP Alarm Agent integration test suite, change to the top-level clearwater-snmp-handlers directory and issue make fvtest.

 The integration tests also use the Google Test framework and are responsible for testing the following components of the SNMP Alarm Agent.

 - The Alarm Model Table
 - The itu Alarm Table
-  - Tests that when quieried using snmp get commands these tables will output the data exactly as it appears in an alarm definition.
+  - Tests that when queried using snmp get commands these tables will output the data exactly as it appears in an alarm definition.
 - The Alarm Active Table
   - Tests the logic behind when this table adds a row and deletes a row.
-For example this tests that when two alarms are raises (with the second having a different severity) the table deletes the entry for the first alarm and creates and entry for the second.
+For example this tests that when two alarms are raised (with the second having a different severity) the table deletes the entry for the first alarm and creates an entry for the second.

 These tests (as opposed to the unit tests) do rely on using SNMP commands.
-As such we have included a minimal SNMP Alarm Agent, with snmp get and walk functions, which are available to the integration testing suite.
+As such we have included a minimal SNMP Alarm Agent, with snmpget and walk functions, which are available to the integration testing suite.

 The output from the integration test run will look like this: